BabylonJS/OldDocumentationSite/content/tutorials/01_Play_Pen/Mesh_CreateXXX_Methods_With_Options_Parameter.md

 var mesh = BABYLON.MeshBuilder.CreateMesh(name, {param1 : val1, param2: val2}, scene);
 ```

-Why to use then the _options_ parameter if it only does the same as the parameter list ?
+Then why use the _options_ parameter if it does the same as the parameter list?

-Because it doesn't do just only the same ...
-Depending on the shape type, it allows to make some (or all) parameters optional or it provides more features to the created mesh.
+Because it doesn't do EXACTLY the same thing.
+Depending on the shape type, it allows making some (or all) parameters optional,  and it _can_ provide access to more available features on the created mesh.
+(What one might call 'advanced parameters'.)

 ### Fixed Shapes
-We call _fixed shapes_ all the mesh types that are not parametric, it is to say all the mesh types what have an expected final shape.
-For instance, if we create a _Sphere_ or a _Box_ mesh, we expect to get a spherical or a cubic shape whereas if we create a _Ribbon_ mesh, as it depends upon a data set to be created (the _pathArray_), we can't predict its final shape.
+We call _fixed shapes_ all the mesh types that are not parametric.
+This is to say... all the mesh types what have an expected final shape.
+For instance, if we create a _Sphere_ or a _Box_ mesh, we expect to get a spherical or a cubic shape, whereas if we create a _Ribbon_ mesh, it depends upon a data set to be created (the _pathArray_).
+We can't predict its final shape.

-All fixed shapes can be created by default by using a blank _options_ parameter :
+All fixed shapes can be created by default... by using a blank _options_ parameter :
 ```javascript
 var cylinder = BABYLON.MeshBuilder.CreateCylinder("cyl", {}, scene);
 ```